 ^{} These modules can be replaced by a laboratory course at a university abroad and/or an industrial internship.
-There is the possibility to substitute one module with selected modules of the Master Program Polymer Science or corresponding courses of the master programs of chemistry, biochemistry, physics, or engineering.
+There is the possibility to substitute one module with selected modules or corresponding courses of the master programs of chemistry, biochemistry, physics, or engineering.